 The politician argued that the expansion of Obamacare powered the opioid crisis.
-The relevant experts argued otherwise and claimed that there was no evidence to support his view.
+However, the relevant experts argued otherwise and claimed that there was no evidence to support his view.

 For a while now, the politician has been a vocal critic of the Mueller investigation.
 During the House Judiciary Committee Hearing on the 24th of July 2019, he grilled Special Counsel Robert Mueller about his investigation and report.

-He asked about the origins of the Mueller's investigation report and several conspicuous omissions from the report.
+He asked about the origins of Mueller's investigation report and several conspicuous omissions from the report.

 In late 2017, Matt supported the decision by President Trump to make Jerusalem the capital of Israel.
-He said the United States Embassy in Tel Aviv was dismissive, wrong, and disrespectful and that it should be moved to Jerusalem.
+However, he said the United States Embassy in Tel Aviv was dismissive, wrong, and disrespectful and that it should be moved to Jerusalem.

 In April 2019, he signed the letter to President Trump after the House passed a decision to support the withdrawal of support for Saudi Arabia's intervention in Yemen.
-In the letter, which was also signed by other lawmakers, they requested for a meeting with the president to urge him to sign the Senate Joint Resolution 7.
+In the letter, which other lawmakers also signed, they requested a meeting with the president to urge him to sign the Senate Joint Resolution 7.

-This would invoke the War Powers Act of 1973 to bring to an end the unauthorized US military participation in Saudi Arabia's intervention in Yemen.
+This would invoke the War Powers Act of 1973 to end the unauthorised US military participation in Saudi Arabia's intervention in Yemen.

 Death of college roommate

-Who was Matt Gaetz college roommate?
-Many people are curious to know who Matt Gaetz Florida State University roommate was.
-Although his name is yet to be disclosed to the public, his undergraduate roommate was found dead under mysterious and suspicious circumstances.
-The politician was suspected of homicide.
+Who was Matt Gaetz's college roommate?
+Many people are curious to know who Matt Gaetz's Florida State University roommate was.
+Although his name is yet to be disclosed to the public, the man was found dead under mysterious and suspicious circumstances.
+The politician was suspected of murder.

-After this roommate was found dead, the Florida Department of Law Enforcement initially investigated the matter as a homicide.
-However, there are reports that the department was pressured to investigate it as suicide.
+After this roommate was found dead, the Florida Department of Law Enforcement initially investigated the matter as a murder.
+However, there are reports that the department was pressured to investigate it as a self-murder.

 Within no time, the suspicious death was then buried both by the university and the investigative officers.